 Truman addressed the Federal Council of Churches, March 6, 1946:

-"We have just come though a decade in which the forces of evil in various parts of the world have been lined up in a bitter fight to banish from the face of the earth both of these ideals -- religion and democracy ...
+"We have just come through a decade in which the forces of evil in various parts of the world have been lined up in a bitter fight to banish from the face of the earth both of these ideals -- religion and democracy ...

 The right of every human being ... to worship God in his own way, the right to fix his own relationship to his fellow men and to his Creator ... have been saved for mankind.